NullArray/RootHelper/README.md

 # RootHelper
-Roothelper will aid in the process of privilege escalation on a Linux system that has been compromised, by fetching a number of enumeration and exploit suggestion scripts.
-The latest version downloads five scripts.
-Two enumeration shellscripts, one information gathering shellscript and two exploit suggesters, one written in perl and the other one in python.
+Roothelper will aid in the process of privilege escalation on a Linux system that has been compromised.
+The latest version downloads eight scripts.
+From enumeration to exploit suggestion to exploit deployment.
+RootHelper ensures you have access to the best tools for the job.

 The credits for the scripts it fetches go to the original authors.